Krishna Chandra Bhattacharya

 - Judah HaleviKEEL

-Kuzari — Jewish particularity over universal philosophy.
+His Kuzari sets Jewish particularity above universal philosophy.

 Short exercises in the same tradition as Krishna Chandra Bhattacharya's thought.
 Each takes 5–25 minutes.